svkrup/datasciencecoursera/README.md

 # datasciencecoursera
-For the first assignment of the data science course
+For the first assignment of the data science course:
+Upload a markdown and readme file from local disk to remote GitHub repository